01mf02/kontroli-rs/README.md

 There are a few differences with respect to Dedukti:

+* Kontroli has a module system allowing for nested modules.
 * Kontroli does not support higher-order rewrite rules, as they would make the whole program considerably more complex, thus contradicting the idea of a small type checker.
-* Kontroli does not have a module system.
-  However, when checking a sequence of files, any file can reference symbols from all files checked before, without prefixing the symbols with the file name.
 * Kontroli does not try to assure the type-safety of rewrite rules.
   As a consequence, neither
   bracket patterns nor